 Disney is pulling out of a $1 billion investment in Florida amid DeSantis feud

 The Walt Disney Co. said it is pulling out of a roughly $1 billion investment in Florida, citing "changing business conditions."
-The media and entertainment giant's announcement comes amid a year-long feud with the state's Republican governor, Ron DeSantis, after Disney publicly opposed his bill to prohibit instruction on sexual orientation and gender identity in public schools.
+The media and entertainment giant announced the move amid a year-long feud with the state's Republican governor, Ron DeSantis, after Disney publicly opposed his bill to limit instruction on sexual orientation and gender identity in public schools.

 In a memo sent to Disney employees, Josh D'Amaro, chairman of Disney Parks, Experiences and Products, said that the company isn't moving forward with its plans to build a new Disney campus in Lake Nona.